davgr686/Six-Degrees-Of-Spotify/README.md

 # Six-Degrees-Of-Spotify
 Testing out the "Six degrees of seperation" idea using Spotify's API.
-I works by looking at an artists "related artists" and runs a best first search algorithm.
+It works by looking at an artists "related artists" and runs a best first search algorithm.

 ## How to run script
 To run the script you will have to have a Spotify account.